josephlegere/bookingapp/README.md

 ## Requirements

-1 hr (or 40 minutes) long timeslots.
+1 hour long timeslots.
 Fixed Times.
-Only during Weekdays from 8 AM to 4 PM.
+Only during Weekdays with their desired timings or work hours.
 Time slots are uniformed all throughout the days of the week, this include weekends

 ## The Mobile App